Luis Urías Preview, Player Props: Red Sox vs. Astros

 Luis Urías At The Plate

-- Urias is batting .184 with three doubles, three home runs and 13 walks.
+- Urias has three doubles, three home runs and 14 walks while batting .178.

-- In seven games this year (22.6%), Urias has picked up an RBI, and in three of those games (9.7%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- Urias has had an RBI in seven games this season (21.9%), including three multi-RBI outings (9.4%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.